ABOUT TEACHING IN AUSTRIA

 Teaching assistants generally only work with students over the age of ten.
 They will be assigned to an AHS (Allgemeinbildende Höhere Schule - general higher secondary school) or BMHS (Berufsbildende Mittlere und Höhere Schule - higher secondary school with a vocational or technical specialization)

-For a diagram of the Austrian school system (PDF), please consult the website of the Austrian Academic Exchange Service (OeAD).
-Further information, can be found in OeAD's detailed description of the Austrian school system: Das österreichische Bildungssystem
+For more information, please consult this diagram of the Austrian school system on the website of the Austrian Academic Exchange Service (OeAD).
+Further information about the various school types can be found in the sidebar next to the diagram.

 Description of Position+